-- Pupils who demonstrate exceptional ability and work significantly above age-related expectations in most or many areas - Pupils functioning at the top end of the ability and/or attainment range, or well above that normally associated with their year group - Pupils who can assimilate skills and knowledge to new situations with ease, demonstrating a degree of innate ability and so progressing rapidly in a subject or range of subjects - Pupils who may challenge assumptions, test a teacher's own subject knowledge, be intellectually curious, present unusual ideas and/or thrive on complexity
+- Functioning at the top end of the ability and/or attainment range, or well above that normally associated with their year group; - Able to assimilate skills and knowledge to new situations with ease, demonstrating a degree of innate ability and so progressing rapidly in a subject or range of subjects; - Those who may challenge assumptions, test a teacher's own subject knowledge, be intellectually curious, present unusual ideas and/or thrive on complexity; - Pupils with a verbal, quantitative or non-verbal CAT4 score of at least 125, although this is by no means the only or the most reliable indicator. - The needs of gifted pupils may require additional provision, enrichment and/or tailored programmes of work.